Emily Dickinson Lexicon

 easy (easier, easiest), adj.
 [OFr.] (webplay: care, causing, complying, contented, dancing, difficulty, expense, free, gently, Giving, great, hilly, Knowledge, laugh, life, men, opposition, pain, pass, patient, requires, rest, rising, road, sacrifice, sail, slept, small, softness, soon, stiffness, tranquillity, understandeth, uneven, well, without, yieldeth).

-- Not difficult; that gives or requires no great labor or exertion; that presents no great obstacles.
+- Not difficult; giving no great labor; requiring little exertion; presenting no great obstacles.